ftp-sync/ftp-sync.github.io/src/_pages/doc/install-with-docker.md

 * TOC
 {:toc}

+# About

-FTPGrab provides automatically updated Docker {% gemoji whale %} images within [Docker Hub](https://hub.docker.com/r/ftpgrab/ftpgrab).
+FTPGrab provides automatically updated Docker {% gemoji whale %} images within [Docker Hub](https://hub.docker.com/r/ftpgrab/ftpgrab){:target="_blank"}.
 It is possible to always use the latest stable tag or to use another service that handles updating Docker images.

 Following platforms for this image are available: